-- Annual Election – the election to treat the items as de minimis is an annual election made with the tax return.
+- Annual Election – the election to treat the items as de minimus is an annual election made with the tax return.

 The general rule is that any capital expenditure up to 0.1 percent of gross receipts or up to 2% of the total depreciation amount is deductible on the tax return in the current tax year based on the value as determined by the financial statements.

-Example – if your gross receipts for year is $2.3 Million and your depreciation on your financial statements is $135,000 then your de minimis deduction is either $2,300 (.1 percent of $2.3 M) or $2,700 (2% of depreciation).
-Therefore, the taxpayer will elect to use the $2,700 as the deduction related to the de minimis rule.
+Example – if your gross receipts for year is $2.3 Million and your depreciation on your financial statements is $135,000 then your de minimus deduction is either $2,300 (.1 percent of $2.3 M) or $2,700 (2% of depreciation).
+Therefore, the taxpayer will elect to use the $2,700 as the deduction related to the de minimus rule.

 This rule is designed for real estate maintenance and repair issues.
 Basically, if your business has less than $10,000,000 in gross receipts, you are allowed to expense up to $10,000 or up to 2% of the unadjusted basis of the building whichever is less.
 This is contingent upon the total costs of maintenance and repairs not exceeding the $10,000 threshold.
 If the total costs exceed this dollar threshold, then the taxpayer must apply the general rules related to Section 263(a).